RI-SE/smirk/docs/System Requirements Specification.md

 Rationale: This is the main purpose of SMIRK.
 If possible, Ego will stop and avoid a collision.
 If a collision is inevitable, Ego will reduce speed to decrease the impact severity.
 Hazards introduced from false positives, i.e., braking for ghosts, are mitigated under ML Safety Requirements.

 ## 3.2 Safety Requirements Allocated to ML Component [E] <a name="ml_component_safety_reqts"></a>
 Based on a HARA, two categories of hazards were identified.
 First, SMIRK might miss pedestrians and fail to commence emergency braking - we refer to this as a false negative.
-Second, SMIRK might commence emergency braking when there it should not - we refer to this as a false positive.
+Second, SMIRK might commence emergency braking when it should not - we refer to this as a false positive.
 A summary of the HARA is presented below.

 - False negative: The severity of the hazard is very high (high risk of fatality).
 Controllability is high since the driver can brake ego vehicle.
 - False positive: The severity of the hazard is high (can be fatal).
 Controllability is very low since the driver would have no chance to counteract the braking.